 Step-by-Step Instructions

-- Taxpayer Information: Enter the taxpayer’s full name, address, and identification number at the top of the form.
-For individuals, this is typically the Social Security Number (SSN); for businesses, the Employer Identification Number (EIN).
+- Taxpayer Information: At the top of the form, enter the taxpayer’s full name, address, and identification number.
+For individuals, this is typically the Social Security Number (SSN); for businesses, it is the Employer Identification Number (EIN).

-- Representative Information: Provide the full name, address, and Centralized Authorization File (CAF) number of the designated representative.
+- Representative Information: Provide the designated representative’s full name, address, and Centralized Authorization File (CAF) number.
 If the representative lacks a CAF number, the IRS will assign one.

-- Tax Matters: Specify the tax areas and periods covered by the POA.
+- Tax Matters: Specify the tax areas and periods covered by the POA and an online notary.
 Without accurate details, the form may be rejected or cause limitations in representation.

 - Acts Authorized: Indicate the scope of authority granted to the representative.
 Some acts, like depositing checks, require explicit authorization in the space provided.